gabrielpgagne/pynq-zybo-z720/README.md

 You may have to install the following dependencies:

-`sudo apt-get install net-tools xterm autoconf libtool texinfo zlib1g-dev gcc-multilib zlib1g:i386 libncurses5-dev libncursesw5-dev`
+`sudo apt-get install git net-tools xterm autoconf libtool texinfo zlib1g-dev gcc-multilib zlib1g:i386 libncurses5-dev libncursesw5-dev`

 ### PYNQ

 Finally, we are ready to build the custom SD card image.

-Start by cloning the PYNQ repository in a convenient location, in my case : `cd ~/Documents; git clone --depth 1 git@github.com:Xilinx/PYNQ.git`
+Start by cloning the PYNQ repository in a convenient location, in my case : `cd ~/Documents; git clone --depth 1 https://github.com/Xilinx/PYNQ.git; cd PYNQ`

 Start by setting up the sdbuild flow: `./sdbuild/scripts/setup_host.sh`.
 Then, follow step 3 of [_Building the Image from Source_](https://pynq.readthedocs.io/en/latest/pynq_sd_card.html). _Note_: Download the 2 pre-built images circled below.
 As of 2024-01-14, there is a naming bug in `PYNQ rootfs arm v3.0.1`: rename its extension from `.gz` to `.tar.gz`.